Economic and Political Overview

 Executive Power

-The territory is governed by a Chief Executive, elected for five years by a college of 1,200 large voters including parliamentarians, eminent personalities and representatives of the professional sectors.
-Chief Executive represents Hong Kong to the authorities of the People's Republic of China.
+The territory is governed by a Chief Executive, elected for five years by a college of 1,500 large voters including parliamentarians, eminent personalities and representatives of the professional sectors.
+The Chief Executive represents Hong Kong to the authorities of the People's Republic of China.

-The government answers to the Chief Executive and is composed of 12 ministers (Secretaries) who are assisted by 17 senior functionaries who hold the title of "Permanent Secretaries".
+The government answers to the Chief Executive and comprises 15 policy bureaux, each headed by a Secretary.
 In hierarchical order, the three main government posts are the Chief Secretary (who is second to the Chief Executive), the Financial Secretary and the Secretary for Justice.
 If the Chief Executive is unable to conduct his functions temporarily, they will be conducted in this order of precedence by the title holders of the main posts.

-In addition, the Chief Executive is assisted by an Executive Council or Exco which includes the government ministers and 15 non-official members who are parliamentarians nominated by the Chief Executive; personalities from the business world or from civil companies.
+In addition, the Chief Executive is assisted by an Executive Council or Exco which includes official members (the 15 Secretaries) and non-official members appointed by the Chief Executive selected among personalities from the business world or from civil companies.
 The Exco serves as the Council of Ministers by being the venue for the formulation of the government's policies.
 This council is consulted for all important political decisions.
 It meets once a week, under the chairmanship of the Chief Executive who should specially justify his decisions in case of disagreement with the majority of its members.

 Legislative Power

 The council votes for and amends laws and can also introduce any new proposal.
-It examines and approves the budget, taxes and public expenditure, and appoints the judges for the Court of Final Appeal and the President of the High Court.
+It examines and approves the budget, taxes and public expenditure.
 It is also responsible for monitoring the conduct of the Chief Executive and ensuring the Government appropriately applies its policy.
 The absence of political responsibility of the ministers can make the Legislative Council limit the control exercised by this assembly on the executive power.

 Members are on the Council for four years.
 The Government is dependent on parliament's support, which is often given through a vote of confidence.
-The Chief Executive does not have the power to dissolve the parliament.
+The Chief Executive does have the power to dissolve the Legislative Council, but only under specific circumstances, such as if the LegCo refuses to pass a budget or an important bill.
 He cannot refuse to sign a bill which has been voted in by two-thirds of the parliament.

 Indicator of Freedom of the Press